cpplibv/libv/LIBV-TODO.md

 --- [[[ deadline: 2019.09.30 ]]] ---

+libv.math: create vec_fwd and mat_fwd headers

+debug
+	libv.gl: framebuffer
+	libv.glr: framebuffer
+	libv.gl: renderbuffer
+	libv.glr: renderbuffer
+	libv.gl: blit
+	libv.glr: blit
+	libv.ui: debug zoom in mode (might be able to getaway with a glBlitFramebuffer, note that an extra frame buffer is required), its not strictly an ui debug feature

 interactive
-	libv.ui: String2D API to find nearest character position libv.ui: Make a sandbox for a input->button->label->list libv.ui: callback system for button (and other interactive component) aka: signal-slot libv.ui.input_field: paste support
+	libv.ui: String2D API to find nearest character position libv.ui: Make a sandbox for a input->button->label->list libv.ui: callback system for button (and other interactive component) aka: signal-slot libv.ui: signal-slot and event proxies, do not store a signal inside the component, use a member function event() to yield a proxy that has many signal libv.ui.input_field: paste support
 	libv.ui.input_field: selection support
 	libv.ui.input_field: copy support